pockettojs/pockettojs.github.io/docs/extra/source-code-protection.md

 ### Obfuscation

 Obfuscation is a technique to make your code unreadable to humans.
 It is a way to protect your code from reverse engineering.
 There are many tools available to obfuscate your code.

-Here are some popular tools:
+In this tutorial, we will use the `javascript-obfuscator` package to obfuscate our code.

 ### Steps